 By bringing together multinational companies with civil society the Alliance for Integrity not only contributes to lifting the level of compliance for small medium-sized businesses but also works towards a more transparent robust and reliable business environment overall, a win-win for all parties involved.

 The Alliance for Integrity is a business-driven, multi-stakeholder initiative seeking to promote transparency and integrity in the economic system.
 To achieve this goal, it fosters collective action of all relevant actors from the private sector, the public sector, and civil society.

-The Basel Institute on Governance works closely with The Alliance for Integrity on issues of anti-corruption Collective Action and the Alliance for Integrity has recently become a member of the B20 Collective Action Hub.
+The Basel Institute on Governance works closely with the Alliance for Integrity on issues of anti-corruption Collective Action.
+The association is featured on the B20 Collective Action Hub.

 The B20 Collective Action Hub is a platform that facilitates policy dialogue and peer learning, has gathered data on over 120 Collective Action Initiatives and through a repository of publications and tools informs and builds knowledge on the topic of Collective Action.

 CoST Uganda: a Collective Action approach to integrity in infrastructure procurement